Shestac92/anonymous-lettering-generator/README.md

 Other [project1](https://codepen.io/breathing/full/eYdmXby) and [project2](https://www.ransomizer.com/) implementing this approach

-2. Composing the Note from Character Images.
+2. Composing the Note from character Images.

 In this method, each character image is a real scanned character from paper or magazine.
 While it takes considerable time to prepare a collection of character images and the resulting image quality is limited by the quality of the scans, it provides the most authentic look.
 It's like comparing the experience of vinyl and a CD.